tom-h/softMeScite/IDEAS.md

 ### SoftMeScite

-- SoftCite: re-annotation based on regex matching strings ending in digits.
+Regex adjustment (direction to be decided).
-- Manual examination is required as this is not generally true for all software.
-There is software, where the number at the end is not the version, but actually a part of the name.
+This is not generally true for all software.
+There is software, where the number at the end ist not the version, but actually a part of the name.

 ## Package/PlugIn descriptions